Point reflection: Inversion centers in crystals and molecules

 Real polyhedra in crystals often lack the uniformity anticipated in their bonding geometry.
 Common irregularities found in crystallography include distortions and disorder.
-Distortion involves the warping of polyhedra due to nonuniform bonding lengths, often due to differing electrostatic attraction between heteroatoms.
+Distortion involves the warping of polyhedra due to nonuniform bonding lengths, often due to differing electrostatic interactions between heteroatoms or electronic effects such as Jahn–Teller distortions.
 For instance, a titanium center will likely bond evenly to six oxygens in an octahedra, but distortion would occur if one of the oxygens were replaced with a more electronegative fluorine.
 Distortions will not change the inherent geometry of the polyhedra—a distorted octahedron is still classified as an octahedron, but strong enough distortions can have an effect on the centrosymmetry of a compound.
 Disorder involves a split occupancy over two or more sites, in which an atom will occupy one crystallographic position in a certain percentage of polyhedra and the other in the remaining positions.
 Disorder can influence the centrosymmetry of certain polyhedra as well, depending on whether or not the occupancy is split over an already-present inversion center.

-Centrosymmetry applies to the crystal structure as a whole, as well.
+Centrosymmetry applies to the crystal structure as a whole, not just individual polyhedra.
 Crystals are classified into thirty-two crystallographic point groups which describe how the different polyhedra arrange themselves in space in the bulk structure.
 Of these thirty-two point groups, eleven are centrosymmetric.
-The presence of noncentrosymmetric polyhedra does not guarantee that the point group will be the same—two noncentrosymmetric shapes can be oriented in space in a manner which contains an inversion center between the two.
+The presence of noncentrosymmetric polyhedra does not guarantee that the point group will be the same—two non-centrosymmetric shapes can be oriented in space in a manner which contains an inversion center between the two.
 Two tetrahedra facing each other can have an inversion center in the middle, because the orientation allows for each atom to have a reflected pair.
 The inverse is also true, as multiple centrosymmetric polyhedra can be arranged to form a noncentrosymmetric point group.

-Noncentrosymmetric compounds can be useful for application in nonlinear optics.
-The lack of symmetry via inversion centers can allow for areas of the crystal to interact differently with incoming light.
-The wavelength, frequency and intensity of light is subject to change as the electromagnetic radiation interacts with different energy states throughout the structure.
-Potassium titanyl phosphate, KTiOPO4 (KTP). crystalizes in the noncentrosymmetric, orthorhombic Pna21 space group, and is a useful non-linear crystal.
-KTP is used for frequency-doubling neodymium-doped lasers, utilizing a nonlinear optical property known as second-harmonic generation.
-The applications for nonlinear materials are still being researched, but these properties stem from the presence of (or lack thereof) an inversion center.